clarkWakeland/clarkwakeland.github.io/_pages/swimBio.md

     </div>
 </div>

-I improved significantly at Georgia Tech and then swam a fifth year at Michigan during graduate school.
-I had an amazing time at both places and made friends I'll be connected to forever.
+There's a lot to say about swimming in college, but it honestly deserves it's own post.
+The crux of it is this: I went from a shy, nerdy, good-but-not-great swimmer to a more confident, even nerdier, and genuinely great swimmer.

-*This was the most significant part of my career but I'll leave most of the details for the full post.
-My friend and former teammate Kevin Fang has a great post about swimming in college [here](https://fourcontext.com/index.php/2022/02/pros-and-cons-of-being-a-college-swimmer/).*
+*My friend and former teammate Kevin Fang also has a great post about swimming in college [here](https://fourcontext.com/index.php/2022/02/pros-and-cons-of-being-a-college-swimmer/).*

 ### Post Grad (2023-2024)
-I got a career opportunity in the San Francisco Bay Area and discovered it might be feasible for me to train for one more year.
+I got a career opportunity in the San Francisco Bay Area and determined it would be feasible to train for one more year.
 I swam with [Alto Swim Club](https://altoswimclub.com/) at Stanford while working as an engineer full time.
 There were about five other post grads training in that group which was nice because we kept each other in check with training despite our "adult" responsibilities.

 <div class = "container">
     <div class = "row">
         <div class="col"></div>
             <div class = "col-5" >
-            {% include figure.liquid path="assets/img/OTC2.jpg" title="You'd think with all the time spent training underwater, the altitude wouldn't be so bad..." class="img-fluid rounded z-depth-1" %}
+            {% include figure.liquid path="assets/img/OTC2.jpg" title=""
+            class="img-fluid rounded z-depth-1" %}
             </div>
         <div class="col"></div>
     </div>